jennylea28/uk_hexmap/README.md

 map.edgeLength(3);
 ```

 All options/setters exist for both D3 and Raphaël.
-The fill/stroke options
-will accept whatever the underlying library accepts.